-What was considered an act of sexual harassment according to this government authorized ad was a man looking at a woman on train in a way that indicated he found her attractive.
+What was considered an act of sexual harassment, according to this government-authorised ad, was a man looking at a woman on train in a way that indicated he found her attractive.
 A male and a female bystander notice than man staring at the woman and ponder if they should do something.

-The male bystanders thoughts are heard where he decides against intervening “He’s creepy.
+The male bystanders’ thoughts are heard where he decides against intervening: “He’s creepy.
 Nah, he’s alright.
 You can tell she’s uncomfortable.
 It’s not a crime to look at someone”.
 It is certainly not a crime to look at someone in a public place.
-But the ad disagrees with its tagline “You know it’s not right.
+But the ad disagrees, with its tagline being, “You know it’s not right.
 Do something.”

-Staring is now classified as a form of sexual harassment according to the Australian Human Rights Commission.
-As they stated in their 2017 study into sexual harassment and assault at Australian University Campuses.
-This is despite eye gazing being unable to physically touch someone and does not make a sound or speech.
+Staring is now classified as a form of sexual harassment according to the Australian Human Rights Commission, as stated in its 2017 study into sexual harassment and assault at Australian University Campuses.
+This is despite eye-gazing being unable to physically touch someone and not making a sound or speech.

-Let us not even get into the push to introduce affirmative consent laws into Australian states which aims regulate heterosexual intercourse so that both parties must say yes for sex to take place.
-If a yes does not occur then a woman can go to police after and allege she was raped.
+Let us not even get into the push to introduce affirmative-consent laws into Australian states, which would aim to regulate heterosexual intercourse so that both parties must say “yes” for sex to take place.
+If a “yes” does not occur then a woman can go to police after and allege she was raped.

-This war on heterosexuality appears to be most prevalent in Victoria, its aim is to make men feel ashamed of their natural sexual attraction to women, and communicate to women they should not open up their sexuality up to men, and certainly women should not make any income off that attraction.
+This war on heterosexuality appears to be most prevalent in Victoria, its aims being to make men feel ashamed of their natural sexual attraction to women, to communicate to women they should not open up their sexuality up to men, and certainly that women should not make any income due to that attraction.

-Last month heterosexuals in Boston took the streets for the first ever Straight Pride Parade.
-The progressive media and LGBT activists were outraged that in their view “privileged” heterosexuals believed they are entitled to a pride parade, which should be reserved for persecuted minorities.
+Last month, heterosexuals in Boston took to the streets for the first-ever Straight Pride Parade.
+The progressive media and LGBT activists were outraged that, in their view, “privileged” heterosexuals believed they are entitled to a pride parade, which should be reserved for persecuted minorities.